cadbox1/glue-stack/docs/making-glue-stack.md

 2. Run the setup.sh as part of the [Running Locally](../README.md#running-locally) process.
 This will install some of the tools we're going to need.
 3. Make a development folder in your home folder.
 This is for all your development stuff.
    1. Open terminal \(Command+Space then type terminal - this is called spotlight\)
-   2. It will open your home folder by default, you can tell by the tilde \(~\) which is the home folde symbol
+   2. It will open your home folder by default, you can tell by the tilde \(~\) which is the home folder symbol

       ```text
       cd ~